-1. Expand SOA > soa-infra in the navigator.
+- Expand SOA > soa-infra in the navigator. - 2.
+Expand the partitions.

-This displays all SOA composite applications running in the SOA Infrastructure.
+This displays all SOA composite applications running in the partitions of the SOA Infrastructure.

-2. Select a specific SOA composite application (for this example, AutoLoanComposite [1.0] is selected).
+3. Select a specific SOA composite application.

 This displays the home page for the selected SOA composite application.
 The upper part of the page displays details about recent instances and faults and rejected messages.
 This part of the page also provides you with access to important administrative and configuration tasks at the composite level.